 If you think your child has had a growth spurt or if you’re just not sure that their shoes are fitting properly, our trained shoe fitters will be happy to check for you.

 All Clarks and Start-Rite first shoes come in a variety of widths so you can get the best possible fit, which is really important at this stage in development.
 We often stock alternative colours or fabrics on our website, so there's even more to choose from online.
-You can even get these styles delivered to your local John Lewis (except our at home shops) and still have the reassurance of it being fitted by one of our trained Partners.
+You can even get these styles delivered to your local John Lewis & Partners (except our at home shops) and still have the reassurance of it being fitted by one of our trained Partners.

 Top tips for a smooth shoe-fitting experience